Be prepared. Don’t be a victim.

 As we’ve seen after the nasty 2017 hurricanes, one storm alone can cause weeks or months of havoc.
 Some simple preparations can make the difference between “no big deal” and “total life disruption.”

 We often hear from everyday people who benefited from their survival food in situations like sudden job loss, unexpected expenses that throw off a budget, winter storms, and all kinds of natural disasters.
-Even when their local food supply was temporarily spoiled or tainted and they wanted to play it safe.
+We’ve even heard from some whose local food supply was temporarily spoiled or tainted and they wanted to play it safe.

 Best option for most:

-The Emergency Essentials Premier bucket is the best short term emergency food product for most people.
-The $380 three-bucket option covers two people for 15-18 days at a very healthy 2,700-2,275 calories per day.
-One person can cover two weeks for only a single $130 bucket if you stretch the 27,330 total calories an extra day or two at 1,900 calories per day.
+The Emergency Essentials 2 Week ~True Survival~ Food Kit is the best short term emergency food product for most people.
+The $200 kit option covers two people for 15-18 days at a very healthy 2,388-1,857 calories per day.

 Tasty and convenient: